Kord-Extensions/kord-extensions/docs/docs/concepts/converters.md

 ??? question "How do I bail when something goes wrong?"
     As you may expect, errors are handled using Kotlin's exceptions system.
 Exceptions can be thrown as normal, and they'll be caught by the argument parser and transformed into an error message.
 However, you may wish to provide a more useful error message to the user - for these cases, you should create and throw an instance of `ParseException` yourself.
 The message passed to `ParseException` will be returned to the user verbatim, so make it descriptive!

+    When writing a `CoalescingConverter` subclass, your converter is expected to check the `shouldThrow` property.
+If this property is `true`, then you should throw a `ParseException` when your converter fails to parse a value, explaining what exactly went wrong in the exception's description.

     **Remember that your end users are not necessarily developers!** Most people will not understand a technical description or a default exception message - any `ParseException` instances you throw should contain